PROFILE

 flotilla of coastal patrol vessels armed with

 surface-to-surface missiles.
-Brunei has ordered,
+Brunei ordered

-patrol vessels from the U.K.
+three offshore patrol vessels from the U.K. but

-Brunei has a defense agreement with the
+Brunei has a defense agreement with the United

-United Kingdom, under which a British Armed
+Kingdom, under which a British Armed Forces

-Forces Ghurka battalion (1,500 men) is
+Ghurka battalion (1,500 men) is permanently

-permanently stationed in Seria, near the center
+stationed in Seria, near the center of Brunei's

-of Brunei's oil industry.
-The RBAF has joint
+oil industry.
+The RBAF has joint exercises,

-exercises, training programs, and other military
+training programs, and other military

 cooperation with the United Kingdom and many